-The Santa Clara Valley Water District, now known as Valley Water, will conduct its public process for setting FY 2020/2021 groundwater production charges (rates) in the Spring of 2020.
+The Santa Clara Valley Water District, now known as Valley Water, conducted its public process for setting FY 2020/2021 groundwater production charges (rates) in the Spring of 2020.

-As Santa Clara County’s primary water wholesaler, the Valley Water strives to make sure there is enough clean, safe water to sustain the region’s economic vitality and quality of life.
+As Santa Clara County’s primary water wholesaler, Valley Water strives to make sure there is enough clean, safe water to sustain the region’s economic vitality and quality of life.
 Water charges pay for the infrastructure and services required to deliver clean, safe drinking water to Silicon Valley residents and businesses.
+Other references related to the infrastructure and services provided are:

 Valley Water’s founding legislation (District Act) provides for the levying of groundwater charges to pay for the protection and augmentation of water supplies from those who produce groundwater for beneficial use.
 Charges may be collected from all those within a zone who own or operate water-producing wells, whether currently active or not.
 Revenue from groundwater production charges may be used to pay for and incur debt for certain activities, including the following: